AnyLog-co/documentation/registering pi in the anylog network.md

 The first part of the JSON structure declares the AnyLog Operator instance that manage the PI instance.
 This section of the JSON is the same as a declaration of an Operator using a relational database.
 The ***"mapping"*** section maps the PI data to the relational view.
-In this example, the data of database "LitSanLeandro" in the AF called "XOMPASS-LITSL" is mapped to the "ping_sensor" table in the logical database of "lsl_demo".
+In this example, the data of database `LitSanLeandro` in the AF called "XOMPASS-LITSL" is mapped to the "ping_sensor" table in the logical database of "lsl_demo".
 The sensor data from sensors called "ping" belonging to element "ADVA ALM OTDR" are mapped to the "ping_sensor" table such that:
 * Sensor Timestamp is mapped to column timestamp in the "ping_sensor" table.
 * Sensor Value is mapped to column value in the "ping_sensor" table.